MailsonSilva/CardapioApp/README.md

 - [Cors](https://www.npmjs.com/package/cors)
 - [Jest](https://www.npmjs.com/package/jest)
 - ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS

+## Description
+The proposal is to replace the conventional menu.
+A mobile menu, aimed at snack bars and restaurants.
+With features to create product and customer records, choose and sell products with deliveries and values.

 ## Getting started